microsoft/playwright/docs/src/test-api/class-testinfo.md

 ## property: TestInfo.error
-- type: <[TestError]>
+- type: ?<[TestError]>

-Optional first error thrown during test execution, if any.
+First error thrown during test execution, if any.
 This is equal to the first element in [`property: TestInfo.errors`].

 ## property: TestInfo.errors